 • how evaluation might be improved

-This research has benefits for consumers, future practise and policy, and research.
+This research has benefits for consumers, future practice and policy, and research.
 Previous research findings indicate that members of the public want to know their contributions to health service design have made a difference.
 Without improved evaluation, these differences are unknown.
 It is expected a planning guide/resource will improve the likelihood, ease and quality of evaluations being conducted by key stakeholders at Barwon Health.
 Improved evaluation will increase knowledge about the outcomes and processes of public involvement in health service design.
 Evaluation also has an important role in learning for improvement.
 Improved evaluation and dissemination of these findings will translate into a growing body of research evidence in this area, which benefits Barwon Health and other public health services.

 The final study started in July 2024.
 Together with a group of Barwon Health staff and Consumer Advisors, we are designing materials to support evaluations of consumer involvement.
 These materials could be used by other health services as well as Barwon Health.